tvooo/tp2/7-experiments.md

 > *In conducting research on the often solitary and traffic-laden practices of urban cycling for example, my initial problem became one of how to be able to follow people on everyday journeys and be able to talk to them about those journeys, ideally in the context of the journey.
 Whilst useful in certain contexts, in metropolitan locations a ride-along is often either unsafe or risks precluding the very practice it seeks to investigate, and therefore another way of accessing the experiences of mobile participants was required.* --- @spinney2011 [p.
 166]

 Using a phone call allowed us to "talk and ride", as Spinney puts it, but without the necessity of staying close to each other.
-In addition, the second camera added an "exterior" view to capture the Luisa's actions.
+In addition, the second camera added an "exterior" view to capture Luisa's actions.
 But this constellation was, of course, not without problems.
 It proved difficult at times to find a good distance between me and her; getting too close I would not leave the space open for anyone else, and staying too far away I risked to lose the overview and miss interesting events.
 I also had to make sure not to stay behind at a traffic light.
 However, I find these issues are rather minor, and practising research using a phone call (using any technology) proves to be easier and safer than Spinney's ride-along.
 Other problems still exist, though.

 One of the main issues for me was to come up with relevant enquiries *in situ*.
 I was aware of the "foci of analysis" that @ia [pp. 56ff.] describe: rhythm, periodicity, turn-taking, trouble/repair, spatial organization, artefacts, participation structure.
 During the ride, though, it was extremely difficult to focus on these; that seems easier to do during the review session.
-In specific situations during the ride, I asked for the Luisa's thoughts and reflections.
+In specific situations during the ride, I asked for Luisa's thoughts and reflections.
 But soon after, the focus of our conversation would drift to more general topics.
 These topics, as listed in the previous section, were still relevant to the ride, but not very situated.
 There is a high probability that a researcher with more practise in this methodology, or an experienced ethnographer, would come up with enquiries that are more relevant to the immediate context.

 A research instrument of such effort would be rather worthless if it did not yield more or "better" results than conventional video ethnography.
 While there is no way to tell for sure which results the latter would have yielded --- after all, every ride is unique and even riding the same route twice would not make the two rides comparable --- there are reasons to believe that some of the encounters we had would have gone unnoticed using more conventional ethnographic methods.
 Some of the events --- Luisa switching her focus between the pavement and the road, the postman signalling her that he would not cross in front of her, or the woman and child switching their vélomobile formations-in-action --- were hard or even impossible to identify in the video.
 They only entered our awareness because either one of us noticed them during the ride, as we were actively reflecting on the encounters we had and the actions we took.